-Medium term actions (to end June 2024)
+Medium term actions (to end Dec 2025)

-- Community at the meeting agreed to appeal for volunteers to be in the local newspaper. - CL to explore with Rural Dean and Local Incumbent to see if more services can be held. - Everyone to approach local organisations e.g. local choirs, U3A, etc, to see if they would like to start using the church. - ML to feedback about possible musical events.
+- Community at the meeting agreed to appeal for volunteers to be in the local newspaper. - Everyone to approach local organisations e.g. local choirs, U3A, etc, to see if they would like to start using the church. - RH to explore use of the organ

-Long term actions (to end December 2025)
+Long term actions (to end June 2027)